pmndrs/drei/README.md

 Views use gl.scissor to cut the viewport into segments.
 You tie a view to a tracking div which then controls the position and bounds of the viewport.
 This allows you to have multiple views with a single, performant canvas.
 These views will follow their tracking elements, scroll along, resize, etc.

 It is advisable to re-connect the event system to a parent that contains both the canvas and the html content.
 This ensures that both are accessible/selectable and even allows you to mount controls or other deeper integrations into your view.

+> Note that `@react-three/fiber` newer than `^8.1.0` is required for `View` to work correctly if the
+> canvas/react three fiber root is not fullscreen.
+A warning will be logged if drei is used with older
+> versions of `@react-three/fiber`.

 ```tsx
 <View